 So you can see I’ve invested in a fair few pairs of boots to try and walk in!
 I have to say the Hotters currently are the comfiest and driest to wear, I just have to avoid super muddy walks.
 Not so much of a bad thing really!

-+ Item/s are chosen by me and provided as pr products.
++ Post in collaboration with Tuffx Glass.
 As always thoughts and opinions are my own.
 For further details please refer to my PR and Disclaimer Page in the menu above